-Caterpillar profit beats estimates on buoyant global demand
+Caterpillar beats estimates on buoyant global demand

-(Reuters) - Caterpillar Inc’s profit trounced forecasts for the seventh straight quarter on Thursday as buoyant global demand from construction, mining and energy industries drove a 35-percent surge in equipment sales.
+(Reuters) - Caterpillar Inc’s profit topped Wall Street forecasts for the seventh straight quarter on Thursday as equipment sales surged 35 percent on strong global demand for construction, mining and energy machines.

-Caterpillar said it saw “positive economic indicators across most of the world.”
-It forecast stronger home and non-residential construction in North America amid growth in other regions, said mining customers are healthier and more willing to invest, and expects higher oil and gas sales this year.
+The world’s largest heavy-duty equipment maker, which serves as a bellwether for global economic activity, is benefiting from a global economy that is having its best run since 2011.

+The biggest sales increase came from North America, its biggest market, led by better demand for construction and on-shore oil & gas machinery.

 It also said the prices it charges customers are staying ahead of material costs.